david-vloedman/constructor-pattern/README.md

-# constructor-pattern
+# revealing-module-pattern
-A case study in using the constructor pattern
+A case study in using the revealing module pattern